 - Tutor.com provides live, on-demand tutoring, test preparation and homework help in more than 100 subjects, for students in kindergarten through college.
-During COVID-19, program eligibility has been extended until Sept.
-30, 2020, to include any adult or child member of Department of Defense civilian, National Guard, reserve or wounded warrior military families.

-- Thrive is a free, online parenting-education course from a Department of Defense partnership with the Clearinghouse for Military Family Readiness at Penn State.
+- Thrive is a free, online parenting-education program from a Department of Defense partnership with the Clearinghouse for Military Family Readiness at Penn State.
 It offers evidence-based, positive-parenting practices for children from birth to age 18.
 Check out its downloadable resources for stress reduction, healthy eating and physical activities.

 - Sesame Street for Military Families offers a variety of resources including activities, games, videos and the Breathe, Think, Do wellness app.

 - Helping Your Child Become a Reader provides tips from the U.S. Department of Education for parents of young children.

 - NASA STEM has a wide variety of science, math, engineering and technology ideas for students in kindergarten through college to encourage the next generation of explorers.

 - Boys & Girls Clubs of America Virtual Club currently offers 11 programs youths can participate in via the MyFuture social platform.
 Programs include Digital Literacy Essentials, Media Making, Computer Science, Visual Arts and more.

 - Making School Fun at Home offers helpful tips from the Boys & Girls Clubs of America for supporting learning at home for children of all ages.